Multivariate Gaussian and Student$-t$ Process Regression for Multi-output Prediction: Multivariate Gaussian and Student process regression models

 \subsubsection{Kernel}

-Despite there are two covariance matrices, column covariance and row covariance in MV-GPR, only the column covariance depended on inputs is considered as kernel since it contains our presumptions about the function we wish to learn and define the closeness and similarity between data points \cite{cite:Rbook}.
-Of course, the choice of kernel also has a profound impact on the performance of a multivariate Gaussian process as well as multivariate Student$-t$ process.
-The most widely-used kernel is Squared Exponential (SE), which is defined as
+Although there are two covariance matrices in the above regression model, the column covariance and the row covariance, only the column covariance depends on inputs and is considered as kernel since it contains our presumptions about the function we wish to learn and define the closeness and similarity between data points \cite{cite:Rbook}.
+As in conventional GPR, the choice of kernels has a profound impact on the performance of multivariate Gaussian process regression (as well as multivariate Student$-t$ process regression introduced later).

+A wide range of useful kernels have been proposed in the literature, such as linear, rational quadratic, and Mat{\'e}rn \cite{cite:Rbook}.
+But the Squared Exponential (SE) kernel is the most commonly used due to its simple form and many desirable properties such as smoothness and integrability with other functions, although it could oversmooth the data, especially financial data.